Coober Pedy opals and the awesome underground houses

 Stuart Highway serves as a busy transportation link between the southern and northern regions of Australia, and it’s no surprise that we saw a lot of road trains during our journey.
 These mammoth vehicles, some with up to 4 trailers, can be up to 53.5 meters long, making it a real challenge to overtake them.

 As we covered a distance of 250 km, we noticed the landscape outside our window changing constantly.
 Although the area was still a desert, the vegetation varied every few dozen kilometers.

 We observed a transition from grey grass to lush greenery, and the color of the ground changed from grey to ocher and even auburn, presenting a stunning view.
 Despite the long journey, time flew by as we marveled at the ever-changing landscape.

 Arriving in Coober Pedy

-Coober Pedy is a one of a kind town and it is a must-see when you are on Stuart Highway.
-They are famous for their opals.
-Interestingly, Australia has 95% of the world’s supply of commercial opal and most of it comes from the fields around Coober Pedy.
+Coober Pedy is a unique town and a must-see destination on the Stuart Highway.
+It’s famous for its opals, and it’s interesting to note that Australia holds 95% of the world’s supply of commercial opals, with most of them coming from the fields around Coober Pedy.

-The town has a main road with shops, hotels and other facilities on the left and right.
-Pretty typical, right?
-Now, the unusual part – there are no homes, just lots of small hills with dozens of TV antennas and vents!
+The town has a main road with shops, hotels, and other facilities on the left and right, which is pretty typical.
+But what’s unusual is that there are no traditional homes above ground, just lots of small hills with dozens of TV antennas and vents!s!

-Yes, 70% of Coober Pedy’s population lives underground!
-We decided to visit such a house today.
-Who knows, maybe we will like it and this will be our next hometown?
-The temperatures are constant underground – around 24 degrees throughout the entire year.
-I like it.
+Seventy percent of Coober Pedy’s population lives underground, so we decided to visit one of these underground houses today.
+Who knows, maybe we’ll like it so much that this will become our next hometown?
+The temperatures are constant underground, around 24 degrees Celsius throughout the entire year, which is a major perk.